LED: Light Enhanced Depth Estimation at Night: Experiments

 \section{Experiments}

 We evaluate our method through extensive experiments on the Nighttime Synthetic Drive Dataset.
-We demonstrate contribution of our light pattern in boosting depth estimation performance, both inside and outside illuminated area.
-We apply our method to other SOTA approaches: Adabins \cite{bhat2021adabins} and DepthFormer \cite{li2023depthformer}, showing its extensibility.
-Finally, we evaluate LED robustness beyond its training domain and its capabilities on real-world scenarios.
+We validate the contribution of our light pattern in boosting performance, both inside and outside illuminated area.
+We apply our method to the encoder-decoder and other SOTA approaches: Adabins \cite{bhat2021adabins}, DepthFormer \cite{li2023depthformer} and Depth Anything V2 \cite{depth_anything_v2}, showing its agnosticity.
+Finally, we evaluate LED robustness beyond its training domain and its capabilities on real-world scenarios. \simon{Metrics used align with prior works \cite{bhat2021adabins,li2023depthformer,spencer2020defeat,liu2021self,wang2021regularizing,zheng2023steps}.}

-The metrics we use in our experiments align with previous works \cite{bhat2021adabins,li2023depthformer,spencer2020defeat,liu2021self,wang2021regularizing,zheng2023steps}: Root Mean Squared Error (RMSE), Absolute Relative error (Abs Rel), Logarithmic error ($\text{Log}_{10}$), RMSE in Log Space (RMSE Log), Scale-Invariant Logarithmic error (SILog), Squared Relative error (Sq Rel), and threshold accuracy ($\delta^1$, $\delta^2$, and $\delta^3$) are employed for a comprehensive evaluation of depth estimation performance.